My Thyroid Relief

 Specific Exercise Recommendations

-4. Hot showers
+4. Hot Showers

 Hot showers are often overlooked as a potential relaxation and blood pressure management method.
 When you step into a warm shower, the soothing sensation of the water cascading over your body can calm your mind and muscles.
 This relaxation response extends beyond the immediate moment; it can persist even after you shower.
 The warm water causes blood vessels to dilate, which leads to improved circulation and, in some cases, lower blood pressure.
 Additionally, the relaxation induced by a hot shower may help reduce stress and tension, which can regulate blood pressure.